 On July 28, 2009 the FDA finally increased the perceived danger level of mercury (amalgam or “silver”) fillings.
-These fillings are about half mercury.
-Their toxicity level was taken from Class I (low risk) to the category of Class II.
-This puts them into the middle range of risk which usually carries some kind of precautions regarding their use.
-Among other things, the changes the FDA instituted allow dentist to discuss mercury with their patients.
+Notably, these fillings are about half mercury.
+Yet, their toxicity level was taken from Class I (low risk) to the category of Class II.
+This puts them into the middle range of risk.
+Middle ranged risk usually carry some kind of precautions regarding their use.
+The changes the FDA instituted also allows dentist to discuss mercury with their patients.

-- A warning against the use of these fillings in patients with mercury allergy since these fillings are 50% mercury.
+- Acknowledgement that patients can have harmful sensitivities to the 50% mercury in the amalgams.
+A warning against the use of these fillings in patients with mercury sensitivities.

-- A warning that dental professionals use adequate ventilation when handling the material for the fillings since the mercury vapors created when drilling can be toxic.
+- A warning that dental professionals use adequate ventilation when handling the amalgam materials.
+This is needed because the drilling the amalgams creates mercury vapors that are toxic.

 - And a statement discussing the scientific evidence on the benefits and risks of dental amalgam.

-Dr. Susan Runner, acting director of the Division of Anesthesiology, General Hospital, Infection Control and Dental Devices, part of the U.S. Food and Drug Administration’s Center for Devices and Radiological Health, acknowledged that the FDA found “…concentrations of mercury in breast milk… ” Though she went on to try and say that it is nothing to worry about, I am stuck on the fact that the mercury from fillings is showing up in the breast milk and, therefore, being fed to a baby.
-Can anyone truly believe that is a safe thing to do?
+Dr. Susan Runner is the acting director of the Division of Anesthesiology, General Hospital, Infection Control and Dental Devices, part of the U.S. Food and Drug Administration’s Center for Devices and Radiological Health.
+She acknowledged that the FDA found “concentrations of mercury in breast milk”.
+She went on to try to say that it is nothing to worry about.
+Indeed, this is alarming.
+Mercury from amalgams is showing up in the breast milk and, therefore, being fed to babies!
+How can anyone say this is not something to worry about?

-This is serious double talk.
-All of the facts that should cause one to run from these fillings are being hidden between statements indicating that these fillings “pose no real harm to most people”.
+In fact, this is serious double talk.
+All of the facts should cause one to run from these fillings.
+Yet, the facts are being hidden between statements indicating that these fillings “pose no real harm to most people”.

 Mercury Toxicity with unfiltered well water: